England prepare for Ashes 'great escape'

 "I think the change of format will rally Australia - they are very strong in ODIs," said Knight.

-"I'm sure they'll come at us hard, we knew that after The Oval, but our job is to keep them under pressure and play our best cricket."
+"I'm sure they'll come at us hard, we knew that after the Oval, but our job is to keep them under pressure and play our best cricket."

 Another key factor in England's success has been the support from the crowds.
-The attendances of more than 20,000 at both The Oval and Lord's are being followed by sold-out ODIs at Bristol, Southampton and Taunton.
+The attendances of more than 20,000 at both the Oval and Lord's are being followed by sold-out ODIs at Bristol, Southampton and Taunton.

 England's XI could see the return of Lauren Filer, whose raw pace impressed in the Test match, while Tammy Beaumont - a double centurion in the Test - will be joined by Sophia Dunkley at the top of the order after Emma Lamb's omission from the squad.